lc-3-2/llvm/README.md

 materialized.
 Up to a point, the backend will do repeated additions.
 After that, it will use `PSEUDO.LOADCONST*`.
 This option controls the threshold.

+When compiling with the driver, there are some considerations for linking.
+First, there is no default linker script or C runtime.
+You have to provide those.
+Second and more importantly, the linker will try to find `-lc`, `-lm`, and `-lclang_rt.builtins-lc_3.2`.
+The first two can be suppressed with `-nostdlib`, and all three can be suppressed with `-nodefaultlibs`.

 ## Contributing